 A number of efforts had tried to switch the name to Denali.
 Hudson Stuck, who made the first ascent of the mountain in 1913, wrote a book titled "The Ascent of Denali."
 In the preface of the book, he called for "the restoration to the greatest mountain in North America of its immemorial native name."
 Past attempts were blocked by lawmakers from Ohio.

 Where is Denali?

 Denali is about 170 miles (275 km) southwest of Fairbanks and about 130 miles (210 km) north-northwest of Anchorage.
 It is part of the Alaska Range and the centerpiece of Denali National Park, which covers six million acres (24,281 square km) of land.

 While it has long been believed that the Alaska Range, which spans much of south-central Alaska, was formed by tectonic activity, it has remained a mystery until recently because it is more than 300 miles (500 kilometers) from Alaska's southern coast, the closest source of mountain-building activity.
-A recent 3D computer model project shed some light on how the low angles and unusual bent in a geological fault further inland combined to form the mountain range.
+A 3D computer model project shed some light on how the low angles and unusual bent in a geological fault further inland combined to form the mountain range.

 How tall is Denali?

 There is a distinction between measuring "highest" and "tallest."
 The highest mountain is determined by measuring a mountain's highest point above sea level.
 The tallest mountain is measured from base to summit.
 Using that measurement, Denali is taller than Mount Everest.
 Denali rises about 18,000 feet (5,500 meters) from its base, which is a greater vertical rise than Everest's 12,000-foot rise (3,700 meters) from its base at 17,000 feet (5,200 meters).